hunteke/temoa/docs/source/Documentation.rst

 This reads closer to the more familar mathematical notation of ``5 < a < 10`` and translates to English as "If a is between 5 and 10, do something."
-The semantic meaning that ``a`` should be *between* 5 and 10 is more readily apparent and easier for the "next person" to understand (who may very well be you in six months!).
+The semantic meaning that ``a`` should be *between* 5 and 10 is more readily apparent from just the visual placement between 5 and 10, and is easier for the "next person" to understand (who may very well be you in six months!).

 Consider the reverse case: